People trying our homemade dishwasher detergent have many questions, so we compiled this FAQ page to answer the common ones for you.

 - Arm & Hammer® Super Washing Soda: check the laundry aisle of your local grocery store, Amazon, or Soaps Gone Buy…OR learn to make your own!

 - 20 Mule Team® Borax: check the laundry aisle of your local grocery stores, Amazon, or Soaps Gone Buy

-- Citric Acid: purchase online, at your local health food store, check in the canning aisle at your local grocer, or at home brew supply stores
+- Citric Acid: purchase online, at your local health food store, look in the canning aisle at your local grocer, or at homebrew supply stores

 - Kosher Salt: found at your local grocer in the baking aisle or online

 - Vinegar (rinse agent): check the salad dressing/vinegar aisle at your grocery store

 Most grocery stores can order things you request.
 Put in a request (and have your friends do the same) to see if they will begin stocking these ingredients in the future.